Edmund Phelps On Innovation, Prosperity, & The Good Life

 Aiden Singh: Another factor you’ve identified is government policies aimed at social protection.
 How have these types of policies impeded innovation?

-Edmund Phelps: Well, many well intentioned social protection policies often inadvertently reinforce incumbents and entrenched interests, dampening the incentives to compete.
 By social protection, I mean things like extensive job security regulations.
-For instance, if policies make it extraordinarily hard to work to fire workers, firms become cautious about hiring and experiment less with new ventures since they might be stuck with their workforce even if a project fails.
-Likewise, workers protected from competition might resist new technologies that they could alter that that could alter their job, slowing the diffusion of innovations.
-This fosters an environment of status quo thinking where stability and preservation override the the impulse to explore new ideas and creative ventures.
+For instance, if policies make it extraordinarily hard to fire workers, firms become cautious about hiring and experiment less with new ventures since they might be stuck with their workforce even if a project fails.
+Likewise, workers protected from competition might resist new technologies that could alter their job, slowing the diffusion of innovations.
+This fosters an environment of status quo thinking where stability and preservation override the impulse to explore new ideas and creative ventures.

-Once you have robust socialist protection programs, interest group forms to in to defend them aggressively, sometime sometimes at the experience of broader progress.
 Europe, in particular, struggled with this.
 Attempts at economic reform are accused of threatening social protection even when those changes could spur innovation and ultimately create better jobs.
 This was also a significant factor in the slowdown in Europe in the eighties.

-Are there other types of government policy which stifle innovation?
+Aiden Singh: Are there other types of government policy which stifle innovation?

 Edmund Phelps: Beyond corporatist social protection per se, there are several policy domains that often unintentionally stifle innovation.

-One major culprit is overregulation, which, although sometimes enacted with protective intentions frequently creates layers of bureaucratic friction that slow the pace at which innovative enter enterprises can grow and adapt.
-When the regulatory code swells to tens of thousands of pages as it has in The United States for for instance.
-It raises the cost and complexity of doing anything new.
+One major culprit is overregulation, which, although sometimes enacted with protective intentions, frequently creates layers of bureaucratic friction that slow the pace at which innovative enterprises can grow and adapt.
+When the regulatory code swells to tens of thousands of pages, as it has in the United States for instance, it raises the cost and complexity of doing anything new.
 Small innovators often lack the legal terms to navigate such thickets, so they either don't enter the market or quickly give up.
-Tax policies can hinder innovation by either penalizing successful ventures or insufficiently or insufficiently incentivizing risk taking and entrepreneurial activity.

-The US tax code has also ballooned to thousands of pages.
-This complexity often advantages those who can afford expensive tax lawyers established in larger firms and disadvantaged smaller companies and entrepreneurs.
 Another issue is excessive government capital allocation through grants or spending.
-A government that's too heavy handed in directing capital might inadvertently suppress the grassroots bottom up indigenous innovation that it can't see or measure by a policy.
-Any policy that privileges incumbents complicates the market landscape or restricts competition is likely to hurt or slow innovation.
+A government that's too heavy-handed in directing capital might inadvertently suppress the grassroots bottom-up indigenous innovation that it can't see or measure by a policy.
+Any policy that privileges incumbents, complicates the market landscape, or restricts competition is likely to hurt or slow innovation.

 - - - - - - -